mjtsai1974/DevBlog/_posts/2018-07-11-bayesian-ml-net-profound.md

 >&#10112;in above graph, given nodes $C$, $D$, $E$, $F$, $G$, node $X$ is d-separated from all othere nodes, $A$, $B$, $H$, $I$, $J$.
 >&#10113;<font color="DeepPink">the parents, the children, other parents of a node's children are called the Markov blanket of a node</font>.
 >
+>Suppose we know the value of each node in the Markov blanket, if we'd like to predict the probability distribution of $X$, then there is no more information regarding to the value taken by the node $X$.
+>
 ><font color="DeepSkyBlue">[3]</font>
 ><font color="OrangeRed">Markov equivalence</font>
 >